wavemaker/docs/docs/guide/migrated-docs/script-access.md

 ---
-title: "Accessing Script"
+title: Accessing Script
-id: "script-access"
+id: script-access
+last_update: { author: "WaveMaker" }
 ---
 ## Partial from Parent Page
 ---
 ### Accessing the Widgets and Variables of Partial from Parent Page through Scripting